HealthByRo/drf_tweaks/README.rst

 **********

 Autodoc for versioning - applied only when ApiVersionMixin is present and the decorated class is using rest_framework.versioning.AcceptHeaderVersioning and has versioning_serializer_classess defined.
+It adds all available versions to a swagger, so you can make a call from it using different API versions.

 Permissions
 ***********